mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 Freemium is a double-edged sword.
 On one hand, it helps lots of people get into your product, which increases your potential paying customer base later, but it can also devalue any premium plans you create.

 I removed freemium from Codiqa recently and we've since made more money.
-I'm no longer interested in freemium but I think n-day trials are still useful.
+I'm no longer interested in freemium but I think *n*-day trials are still useful.

 __12. Charge__